seznam/slo-exporter/docs/modules/prometheus_ingester.md

 The rest of the Metadata map contains values of the returned metrics, while taking into account the `dropLabels` and `additionalLabels` configuration.

 Example of intended use case(s):
-- keeping track of ratio between two timeseries and generating slo events based on certain threshold.
+- keeping track of ratio between two time series and generating slo events based on a certain threshold.
 - generating slo events based on metric which record result of last batch job run, or its timestamp (e.g. `last_successful_run_timestamp`)

 ```